Stasi Museum Berlin: The dark heart of East Germany

 Another section focuses specifically on collaborators, of whom there were many.
 While some were paid, some were volunteers, currying favor with the more powerful Stasi employees.
 The Stasi had its hand in all sorts of political and societal organizations, with informers reporting back on every aspect of society.

-You might also like to read my article about other World War II and Cold War sites in Berlin that you can visit.
+You might also like to read my article listing lots of other World War II and Cold War sites in Berlin.

 Erich Mielke at the Stasi Museum